Smoke from Cooking: A Global Health Threat

 How do SolSource solar cookers help prevent death and disease from cooking fires?

 SolSource is a line of high-performance solar cookers that helps families cook with solar energy.
 SolSource solar cookers are 92% energy efficient.
-The SolSource 1,000 watt solar cooker reaches cooking temperatures in seconds and cooks for large families, holding up to 25kg of food at a time.
-The SolSource 600 watt solar cooker folds up into a small carrying case in minutes for easy storage or transport.
+The SolSource Classic (1,000 watt) reaches cooking temperatures in seconds and cooks for large families, holding up to 25kg of food at a time.
+The SolSource Sport (600 watt) folds up into a small carrying case in minutes for easy storage or transport.
 Our emerging line of add-ons enables families to charge their phones with solar, store solar energy for cooking in their homes or when the sun isn’t shining, and perform basic heating and cooling functions using solar energy.